What will you need to have in order to build a TV Studio?

 You'll need a company that can do all the above, while working with your architect and builder.
 They can help guide you in every way.
 There are not many companies that have the qualifications to handle this.
 We are one of the few.
 At Ball Media Innovations, we're uniquely qualified to create the best possible studio for your needs, within your budget.
 We design and build studios throughout the continental USA.

-Take a look at our Video Studio Design, Building and Construction website for details on our services.
+Visit our Video Studio Design, Building and Construction website for details on our services.
 Or contact us using the button below for a free consultation and quote.